Getting Started with Practica Musica

 Practica Musica, from Ars Nova Software, allows students to practice reading notes and rhythms while providing immediate feedback.
 This is one of the best ways for students to achieve the basic competency in music-reading that will allow them to reach their fullest potential most efficiently.

-If you have an electronic piano keyboard at home, you should be able to connect it to your computer using a MIDI interface, and “play” your responses to Practica Musica exercises directly on the keyboard, which is generally much easier, quicker, and more beneficial than using your mouse to click the on-screen “keyboard.”
+If you have an electronic piano keyboard at home, you should be able to connect it to your computer using either a USB cable or a MIDI interface, and “play” your responses to Practica Musica exercises directly on the keyboard, which is generally much easier, quicker, and more beneficial than using your mouse to click the on-screen “keyboard.”

 Using the program